TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 simplify the work of the medical service and to assure having a maximum of metadata filled we decided to implements a mechanism which uses *files name* to retrieve metadata at upload time.
+To be a little bit more accurate, we will provide into the files name things like primary keys which will be used to retrieve full objects from our databases in order to complete the meta-data.

 ## 1. Content model

 The first thing to do is to define the content model.
-In a document management system it is common to attach properties to documents but also to classify documents into different types.
+In a document management system it is common to attach properties to documents and also to classify documents into different types.
 All of these will allow us to perform very accurate treatments and searches.
-For our study case, the Medical Service needs for a document to have information about the person concerned, to know which kind of document document it is and finally at what date the document was  effective.
+For our study case, the Medical Service needs for a document to have information about:

+- The person concerned.
+- Which kind of document it is.
+- At date the document is/was effective.

- Defining the content model is actually writing a specific XML file that describes the properties and types of documents.
+ Defining the content model that is actually writing a specific XML file that describes the properties and types of documents.
- Let's take a look at this file.
+ Let's take a look at this file next part.

  > In an advance use of Alfresco we can do much more complex things with the content model.
 Actually it can be a topic for a